 What Investments Are Considered Liquid Assets?

 As you can see, the primary advantage of liquid assets is that they can be converted to cash in a short period of time.
-For example, stock trades must be settled within three days, according to Securities and Exchange Commission rules.
-Here are other assets that are considered liquid:
+For example, stock trades must be settled within two days, according to Securities and Exchange Commission rules.
+Here, you’ll learn more about what are considered liquid assets.

 Examples of liquid assets

 • Stocks.
-Stocks are often considered liquid assets because they can be converted into cash when you sell them.
+Are stocks considered liquid assets?
+They often are because they can be converted into cash when you sell them.
 Keep in mind, though, that the most liquid stocks might be the ones that many people want to buy and sell.
 You may have a more difficult time liquidating stocks that are in lower demand.

 • U.S. Treasuries and bonds.
 These instruments are relatively easy to buy and sell, and are usually done so in high volume.
 They have a wide range of maturity dates, which helps you to figure out when you want to liquidate them.
 Because U.S. Treasuries are often considered relatively safe and dependable, the interest rates are somewhat lower and could be a good fit for investors who are looking to mitigate risk.